-points in the court process" (Cattaneo & Goodman.
-2010.
-484).
-Indeed. p. empowerment should be understood holistically.
+been able to express her wishes and saw those wishes reflected in decisions or responses at various points in the court process" (Cattaneo & Goodman, 2010, 484).
+Indeed, p. be understood empowerment should holistically.
 Beyond the CJS it relates to women taking control of diverse aspects of their lives, including the economic and the social as they move away from reliance on assistance and into independence (Pertek, Phillimore & McKnight, 2020).
 Empowerment leads to independence.
 One of the principles underpinning the Women's Aid National Quality Standards is a "shared goal for services is independence for women survivors, defined as sustainable safety and wellbeing for themselves and their dependent children" (Women's Aid, 2018, p.
 7).
 Peer support forums and self-help groups are arenas that can encourage participation and lead to empowerment and independence for SGBV victims as they receive and provide support (see 'the internet' above).

-6.3 Being understood and being heard
+6.3.
+Being understood and being heard